cupy/cupy/examples/gmm/README.md

               [--max-iter MAX_ITER] [--tol TOL] [--output-image OUTPUT]
 ```

-If you run this script on Linux, setting the environmental variable `MPLBACKEND` to `Agg` may be required to use `matplotlib`.
+If you run this script on environment without matplotlib renderers (e.g., non-GUI environment), setting the environmental variable `MPLBACKEND` to `Agg` may be required to use `matplotlib`.
 For example,

 ```
 MPLBACKEND=Agg python gmm.py ...